Farmanmann/NLP-Article-Extractor/README.md

 - Formats text with one sentence per line
 - Preserves proper spacing and formatting

+### Wayback Machine Fetcher
+`wayback_fetcher.py` Queries the wayback machine for availible snapshots
+- Queries Wayback Machine for archived URLs.
+- Lists found snapshots and their HTTP status codes.
+- Does NOT download any files (for debugging purposes only).

 ## Usage

 1. Set up the virtual environment and install requirements